FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/psql-cli.md

 (4 rows)
 ```

-Note the last cell, to the rigth of 107 simply shows nothing at all.
+Note the last cell, to the right of 107 simply shows nothing at all.
 Is that an empty string or really null?
 Not sure...
 Well, we can instruct psql to show a specific string for `null` values: